sergts/botnet-traffic-analysis/anomaly-detection/README.md

 Therefore, default keras batch size was chosen.
 As activation function `tanh` was chosen for hidden layers, as it is a reasonable choice.
-For scaling, `sklearn's MinMaxScaler` was used.
+For scaling, `sklearn's StandardScaler` was used.